 In the cathedral, there is a large slate memorial tablet to Coke on the wall just by the entrance to St Keyne's Chapel.
 It gives a long and fulsome biographical tribute but is set above eye level and the angle of the light does not allow for easy reading.

-This is a neat, compact town, on a branch of the river Wye, and it was here or nearby that Howell Harris (1714-1773), one of the leading figures of Welsh Calvinistic Methodism, was born, came to faith, lived and died.
+This is a neat, compact town, on a branch of the river Wye, and it was here or close by that Howell Harris (1714-1773), one of the leading figures of Welsh Calvinistic Methodism, was born, came to faith, lived and died.
 In 1735, he was converted through hearing a sermon by the Rev. Pryce Davies in St Gwendoline's church and began to hold meetings in his own home.
 Soon he was preaching in the surrounding area and before long in other many parts of Wales.
-The poet and hymnwriter William Williams Pantycelyn was converted after hearing Harris preach from a tombstone in the churchyard in 1740.
+The poet and hymnwriter William Williams Pantycelyn was converted after hearing Harris preach from a tombstone in the churchyard in 1740